vanvalenlab/deepcell-label/README.md

 - create two origins for the frontend and backend
 - define behaviors to direct traffic to the appropriate origin and cache the results appropriately
 - create a distribution with the above origins and behaviors

-If using an alternate domain name, use the `--domain-name` option to specify it.

 When updating the frontend, make sure to invalidate the cached `/` and `/index.html` URL in the CloudFront distribution.
 Other assets will have a different file name and do not need to be invalidated.